Anxiety disordersPanic disorder; Phobias; Panic attacks

 Children with selective mutism are capable of speech but do not talk in social situations due to their intense social anxiety.
 These children will usually speak normally when inside the home and in the presence of immediate family members.
 Selective mutism is a relatively rare childhood anxiety disorder.

-Obsessive-compulsive disorder (OCD) is a condition marked by unwanted intrusive and repeated thoughts (obsessions) and behaviors (compulsions):
+OCD is a condition marked by unwanted intrusive and repeated thoughts (obsessions) and behaviors (compulsions):

 Obsessionsare recurrent or persistent mental images, thoughts, or ideas.
 The obsessive thoughts or images can range from mundane worries about whether one has locked a door to bizarre and frightening fantasies of behaving violently toward a loved one.

 Compulsive behaviorsare repetitive, rigid, and self-directed routines that are intended to prevent the manifestation of an associated obsession.
-Such compulsive acts might include repetitive checking for locked doors or unlit stove burners or calls to loved ones at frequent intervals to be sure they are safe.
+Such compulsive acts might include repetitive checking for locked doors or unlit stove burners or making calls to loved ones at frequent intervals to be sure they are safe.
 Some people are compelled to wash their hands every few minutes or to spend inordinate amounts of time cleaning their surroundings in order to subdue the fear of contagion.

 The American Psychiatric Association classifies OCD as part of a group of related disorders that include:

-Body dysmorphic disorder (BDD).In BDD, people are obsessed with the belief that they are ugly, or part of their body is abnormally shaped.
+Body Dysmorphic Disorder (BDD).In BDD, people are obsessed with the belief that they are ugly, or part of their body is abnormally shaped.

-Hoarding disorder.People with hoarding disorder excessively accumulate possessions and have difficulty discarding them, regardless of their actual value.
+Hoarding Disorder.People with hoarding disorder excessively accumulate possessions and have difficulty discarding them, regardless of their actual value.

 Post-Traumatic Stress Disorder

-Post-traumatic stress disorder (PTSD) is a severe, persistent emotional reaction to a traumatic event that severely impairs one's life.
+PTSD is a severe, persistent emotional reaction to a traumatic event that severely impairs one's life.
 PTSD used to be classified as an anxiety disorder.
 The American Psychiatric Association now classifies PTSD under a category called Trauma and Stressor-Related Disorders.